contentstack/contentstack-management-javascript/README.md

 ## Contentstack Management JavaScript SDK

 Contentstack is a headless CMS with an API-first approach.
 It is a CMS that developers can use to build powerful cross-platform applications in their favorite languages.
-Build your application frontend, and Contentstack will take care of the rest.
+All you have to do is build your application frontend, and Contentstack will take care of the rest.
 [Read More](https://www.contentstack.com/).

-This SDK use Content Management API(CMA).
-The Content Management API (CMA) is used to manage the content of your Contentstack account.
+This SDK uses the [Content Management API](https://www.contentstack.com/docs/developers/apis/content-management-api/) (CMA).
+The CMA is used to manage the content of your Contentstack account.
 This includes creating, updating, deleting, and fetching content of your account.
-To use the Content Management API, you will need to authenticate yourself with a [Management Token](https://www.contentstack.com/docs/developers/create-tokens/about-management-tokens) or an [Authtoken](https://www.contentstack.com/docs/developers/apis/content-management-api/#how-to-get-authtoken).
+To use the CMA, you will need to authenticate your users with a [Management Token](https://www.contentstack.com/docs/developers/create-tokens/about-management-tokens) or an [Authtoken](https://www.contentstack.com/docs/developers/apis/content-management-api/#how-to-get-authtoken).
 Read more about it in [Authentication](https://www.contentstack.com/docs/developers/apis/content-management-api/#authentication).

-Note: The Content Management APIs also include many GET requests.
-However, it is highly recommended that you always use the [Content Delivery API](https://www.contentstack.com/docs/developers/apis/content-delivery-api/) to deliver content to your web or mobile properties.
+Note: By using CMA, you can execute GET requests for fetching content.
+However, we strongly recommend that you always use the [Content Delivery API](https://www.contentstack.com/docs/developers/apis/content-delivery-api/) to deliver content to your web or mobile properties.

 ### Prerequisite

-You need Node.js version 10 or later installed to use the Contentstack JavaScript CMA SDK.
+You need Node.js version 10 or above installed on your machine to use the Contentstack JavaScript CMA SDK.

 ### Installation
 #### Node